Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Many answers to what you seek don't lie 'out there'.
-If you look inwards, you'll find the answer has been in you all along."
+> "When something is important enough, you do it even if the odds are not in your favor."
-> — **Celestine Chua**
+> — **Elon Musk**

 ---